-If you’re using Instagram as part of your social media marketing strategy, it can be difficult to know when to post your content.
-You want to display the content when you know the people who want to see your content are actively there to see it, but what good does that answer do you?
+If you’re using Instagram as part of your social media marketing strategy, it can be challenging to know when to post your content.
+Of course, you want to display the content when you know the people who want to see your content are actively there to see it, but what good does that answer do you?

 As with Pinterest and other social media channels, you’ll quickly learn there isn’t a one-size-fits-all approach to your posting schedule and strategy.
 Several studies have looked at when you should post on various social networks to get the most eyes on your content and the most engagement with it.
 But just because a study revealed it to be the case doesn’t mean your audience will follow along.

-We’re sharing this information with you to help you get a starting point to work from as you build your strategy and audience.
-In case you missed it, you can take a look at our post on the Best Times to Post Content on Pinterest, too.
+We’re sharing this information to help you get a starting point to work from as you build your strategy and audience.
+In case you missed it, you can look at our post on the Best Times to Post Content on Pinterest, too.

 What Days and Times are Best for Posting on Instagram?

 Instagram users are generally engaged throughout the week, with Monday getting you a bit more attention than any other day of the week.

 Post content Mondays and Thursdays, but avoid posting between 3 and 4 p.m.
-Videos tend to do well any day of the week when published between the hours of 9 p.m. and 8 a.m.
-The general best times to post on Instagram are 2 a.m., between 8 and 9 a.m., and 5 p.m.
-Experiment with those timings, as well as Wednesdays at 7 p.m. and see what happens.
+Videos tend to do well any day of the week when published between 9 p.m. and 8 a.m.
+The best times to post on Instagram are 2 a.m., between 8 and 9 a.m., and 5 p.m.
+Experiment with those timings, as well as Wednesdays at 7 p.m., to see what happens.

-Like with Pinterest, it seems users are more engaged with Instagram outside of work hours, so posting between 9 a.m. and 5 p.m. likely means your content won’t get as much exposure as it could if you posted it at a different time.
+Like with Pinterest, it seems users are more engaged with Instagram outside of work hours, so posting between 9 a.m. and 5 p.m. likely means your content won’t get as much exposure as possible if you posted it at a different time.

 How Much Content Should You Post to Instagram Every Day?